There are now 2 possible online modes for units:

 - Level 2 elective

-- Typically this unit is assessed in the following ways: (1) written assignments; (2) tutorial performance; and (3) an end-of-semester examination.
+Indicative assessments in this unit are as follows: (1) written assignment; (2) participation; and (3) source tests.
 Further information is available in the unit outline.

 - Unit Coordinator(s)